linnnus/nix-monorepo/README.md

   * `/hosts/ahmed/`: Mediocre home-server which runs most of my self-hosted services.
   * `/hosts/muhammed/`: My personal laptop used for development.
   * `/hosts/fatima/`: NAS
-  * `/hosts/common.nix`: Common configuration options shared by all hosts.
-    Every `configuration.nix` imports this file.
-It contains basic stuff like making `zsh` the default shell.
-* `/home/`: Contains the part of my [home-manager] configuration that is common to all hosts.
-This includes basic stuff like `zsh` plugins.
-It is matched by `/hosts/<host>/home` which contains host-specific home-manager configuration.
 * `/modules/`: Contains reusable modules that are configurable using [NixOS's module system][mod-sys] and are exported for other consumers via `flake.nix`.
   * `/modules/nixos/`: Every subdirectory in this directory contains a NixOS